WELCOME!

 Bus from Reykjavik to Blönduós: The bus company is called Strætó (www.straeto.is).

 Bus 57 goes from BSÍ / or Mjódd bus station (Reykjavík) to Blönduós.
 Please note that you might have to take a bus to Mjódd, as this bus station is not located downtown.
 (Confusing, we know.)
 You can find bus times, fares, and other information on the Stræto website.
 We are often asked about bus tickets and where and how best to buy them.
-As far as we know, you can pay for your fare online, via the Stræto/Klapp app, or once you board the bus (cash/credit card), but please contact Stræto directly to make sure.
+As far as we know, you can pay for your fare online, via the Stræto/Klapp app (for the capital city area only), or once you board the bus (cash/credit card), but please contact Stræto directly to make sure.
 They also have a Facebook site and booking phone number: (+354) 540 2700.

 Buses during your residency: A timetable is hanging up in the kitchen in the residency.